How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: A new framework for the ratings problem

 \item For each user $k$, the statistician has access to $\mu_k = (\phi_k)_*\mu$, the distribution of user $k$'s ratings across all items.
 Equivalently, the statistician has the cumulative distribution function $F_k$ associated to $\mu_k$ (and hence also the quantile function $F_k^{-1}$).

-\end{enumerate} Recall that for a distribution $\mu$ with cumulative distribution function $F_\mu$, the \emph{quantile function} is the generalized inverse function $F_\mu^{-1}(x) := \inf \{ y : F_\mu(y) \geq x\}$.
+\end{enumerate} Recall that for a distribution $\mu$ with cumulative distribution function (CDF) $F_\mu$, the \emph{quantile function} is the generalized inverse function $F_\mu^{-1}(x) := \inf \{ y : F_\mu(y) \geq x\}$.
 We will define all inverse CDFs in this way so as to ignore invertibility concerns; \cite{embrechts2013note} discusses properties of generalized inverse functions in detail.

-The statistician \emph{does not} have access to the actual functions $\phi_k$, as this would trivialize the problem by indicating the true numerical quality score associated with each item user $k$ has rated.
-In particular, the statistician does not know which quality score $x$ was warped into user $k$'s rating $\phi_k(x)$; the statistician only knows that the values $\phi_1(x),\dots,\phi_n(x)$ are associated to the same item.
-Similarly, the statistician also does not have access to the distribution $\mu$ of true numerical quality scores.
+The statistician \emph{does not} have access to the functions $\phi_k$, which would otherwise reveal the consensus quality score associated to each item rated by user $k$.
+In particular, they do not know the original quality score $x$ before transformation into $\phi_k(x)$, only that $\phi_1(x),\dots,\phi_n(x)$ correspond to the same item.
+Similarly, the statistician lacks access to the distribution $\mu$ of consensus quality scores.